Pankaj Mithal

-Pankaj Mithal (born 17 June 1961) is a judge of the Supreme Court of India and a former Chief Justice of the Rajasthan High Court.
+Pankaj Mithal (born 17 June 1961) is a retired judge of the Supreme Court of India and a former Chief Justice of the Rajasthan High Court.
 Previously, he has also served as the Chief Justice of the Jammu & Kashmir and Ladakh High Court and Judge of the Allahabad High Court.

 Early life and education

 He was born in Meerut, Uttar Pradesh, on 17 June 1961, into a family of lawyers.
 He received his early education at St. Mary's Academy, Meerut, which is affiliated to the Indian School Certificate (I.S.C.)
 Board.
 He joined the B.Com.
 (Honours) at the University of Allahabad and graduated in 1982.
 Later, he joined Meerut College for his legal studies and obtained his law degree from Chaudhary Charan Singh University, Meerut.
 He is now living in New Delhi, Delhi.

 Family history

 His grandfather, Babu Brij Nath Mithal, was a lawyer of western U.P.
 He was the Honorary Head of the law department at the Meerut College.
 The Boys Hostel of the law department at Meerut College was named 'B.N.M.
 Hostel' (Brij Nath Mithal Hostel) in his honour.

 His uncle Sri Raghuvar Dayal Mithal (1910-1981) and the eldest son of Brij Nath Mithal were also stalwarts of the Meerut Bar who dominated the civil side for over four decades.
 He was offered Judgeship of the High Court of Judicature at Allahabad twice, but he declined it for personal reasons.

 His father, Justice Narendra Nath Mithal (6 April 1930 – 7 April 1996) was also a leading civil lawyer of the District Court, Meerut.
 He served as the District Government Counsel (Civil) for several years before being elevated to the Bench at the High Court of Judicature at Allahabad in the year 1978.
 He was among the few persons who were directly elevated to the Bench from the District Bar.
 He served as a Judge of High Court of Judicature at Allahabad from 14 December 1978 to 8 April 1992.